SGSE18/health-ledger-network/README.md

 ```

 ## Certificates
-In order to interact with the hyperledger network, each user needs a private key
+For the interaction with the hyperledger network, each user needs a private key
 and a corresponding certificate signed by an hyperledger peer certificate
 authority.